 - Specialized Billing: Invoice clients based on retainage, fixed price, time and material, unit price, and progress billing.

-Construction accounting is more complex than general accounting when it comes to sales, cost of goods sold, expenses, and breakeven.
+Construction accounting is more complex than general accounting regarding sales, cost of goods sold, expenses, and breakeven.
 These industry-specific software can provide the tools you need to automate the process.

 When shopping for construction accounting software, your business should focus on the solutions with these key features: